 The school year can be hectic.
-Between extra-curricular activities, meetings, and other daily responsibilities, finding time to create a healthy and nutritious meal for the family may seem impossible.
-Don’t be tempted by take-aways.
-With a little planning and prep work, you can turn the school year from frenzied to flavourful.
+Between extra-curricular activities, meetings, carpools and other daily responsibilities, finding time to create a healthy and nutritious meal for the family may seem impossible.
+Don’t be tempted by the drive-thru.
+With a little planning and prep work, you can turn the school year from frenzied to flavorful.

 A Fresh Start

 The struggle to get out of the door in the morning is real.
 It’s easy to grab a pastry or packaged protein bar.
 But if you’re looking to add variety and substance to your breakfast, there are some simple ways to get on the right track.
 Make homemade nut butter in advance of the busy week.
 Not only can you eliminate the extra sugar found in many packaged versions, but adding a couple of tablespoons to a banana, apple or whole-grain toast will help balance your meal and make you feel fuller.
 It’s easy to whip up a big batch to last all week.
 If school is a nut-free zone, there are easy, no-nut alternatives you can make, too.

 Need another on-the-go breakfast option?
 Smoothies are packed with fruits, vegetables and flavor.
 Put your favorite ingredients in small, portion-sized freezer bags.
 When you’re ready for a sippable snack, pull out a bag, put the contents into your blender with almond milk or water, add ice if desired, and presto—a nutritious, no-nonsense way to start the day.